vishal-1344/vishal-1344/README.md

 ## Active Projects

 ### **Error-360: Latent Proprioception for Stable Diffusion Inference**
-A lightweight, inference-time control mechanism that treats diffusion sampling as a **regulated dynamical system**, stabilized using *intrinsic trajectory signals*.
+A lightweight, inference-time control mechanism that treats diffusion sampling as a **dynamical system** and stabilizes it using *intrinsic trajectory signals*.

-- Introduces a **latent jerk signal** (angular acceleration of update directions) as an early-warning indicator of structural instability
+- Introduces a **latent jerk signal** (angular acceleration of update directions) as an early-warning indicator of impending structural collapse
-- Uses **bounded guidance damping**, **gain scheduling**, and **refractory control** to prevent runaway divergence
+- Uses **bounded guidance damping**, **gain scheduling**, and **refractory control** to prevent runaway instability
-- Achieves large gains in stability under extreme guidance and adversarial prompts without retraining or additional decoding cost
+- Achieves large gains in stability under extreme guidance and adversarial prompts without retraining or added decoding cost
 - Demonstrates that collapse is preceded by **directional inconsistency**, not merely large update magnitude

-This work reframes diffusion inference as a **controlled dynamical process** rather than a fixed numerical procedure, showing how internal “proprioceptive” signals can enable robust, low-cost stabilization.
+This work reframes diffusion inference as a **regulated dynamical process**, showing how internal “proprioceptive” signals can support robust, low-cost control.

 → Repository: `error-360-`